Operation Condor: History

-In June 1976, U.S. Secretary of State Henry Kissinger received a Briefing Memorandum from the State Department's Bureau of Intelligence and Research.
+In June 1976, US Secretary of State Henry Kissinger received a Briefing Memorandum from the State Department's Bureau of Intelligence and Research.
 The briefing concluded that evidence supported Argentina's state security forces taking part in extrajudicial killings.
-However, there was not sufficient evidence to show that other South American governments (Brazil, Bolivia, Chile, Paraguay and Uruguay) were running a targeted assassination program.
+However, there was not sufficient evidence to show that other South American governments (Brazil, Bolivia, Chile, Paraguay, and Uruguay) were running a targeted assassination program.
 "There is no evidence to support a contention that Southern Cone governments are cooperating in some sort of international "Murder Inc." aimed at leftist political exiles resident in one of their countries".
 However, in Argentina, "assassinations are the work of right-wingers, some of whom are security personnel.
 Argentine President Videla probably does not condone or encourage what is happening, but neither does he appear capable of stopping it".

 This conclusion was somewhat contradicted in a report written from Assistant Secretary of State for Latin America Harry W. Shlaudeman to Henry Kissinger on 3 August 1976, it was reported that the military regimes in South America were coming together to join forces for security reasons.
 They were concerned about the spread of Marxism and the implications that this could have on their grasp on power.
 This new force operated in other member's countries in secrecy.
 Their goal: to seek and kill terrorists of the "Revolutionary Coordinating Committee" in their own countries and in Europe.
 Shlaudeman expressed concern that the "siege mentality" that permeated the members of Operation Condor could lead to a larger chasm between the military and civilian institutions in the region.
 He was also fearful that this could lead to increasing isolation of these countries from developed Western nations.
 He believed that there was justification to some of their fears, noting that Uruguayan Foreign Minister Blanco's use of the term "Third World War" seemed intended to justify harsh and sweeping "wartime" measures, and emphasizing the international and institutional aspect, thereby justifying the exercise of powers outside national borders.
 Yet he felt that by reacting too strongly these countries could engender a strong terrorist counter reaction similar to the PLO in Israel.
-In a report later that month dated 30 August, sent to Kissinger, Shlaudeman expresses repeated concern that assassinations' could seriously damage these countries international reputation, which were U.S. allies.
+In a report later that month dated 30 August, sent to Kissinger, Shlaudeman expresses repeated concern that assassinations could seriously damage these countries international reputation, which were U.S. allies.
 In this memo to Kissinger, Shlaudeman says: "What we are trying to head off is a series of international murders that could do serious damage to the international status and reputation of the countries involved".
-One month later in September, there is evidence that there was disagreement between Kissinger and the State Department over telling these nations to discontinue assassinations'.
+One month later in September, there is evidence that there was disagreement between Kissinger and the State Department over telling these nations to discontinue assassinations.